-Think of some of the most well-known digital publishing brands - Gary Vaynerchuck, Kylie Jenner, Oprah, The New Yorker, Wired, Buzzfeed, and more.
+Think of some of the most well-known content creators and digital publishing brands - Gary Vaynerchuck, Kylie Jenner, Oprah, The New Yorker, Wired, Buzzfeed, and more.
 You can immediately picture in your mind who their readers, viewers, and listeners are, right?
 Their content consistently maps back to their audience personas.

-Defining your audience persona is an essential step in running a digital magazine, publication, or professional blog (or any business, quite frankly).
+Defining your audience persona is an essential step in running your digital magazine, publication, podcast, newsletter, or professional blog (or any business, quite frankly).

 What is an Audience Persona?

-An audience persona is simply a visualization of a "person" who represents your core audience.
+An audience persona is simply the visualization and profile of a "person" representing your ideal audience.

-How is it different from the target market you likely already have in your marketing plan?
-Your target market is much broader than your audience persona will be.
-When working on a target market, you're thinking in terms of a (typically) large group of people that share a set of demographics and behaviors.
+How is it different from the target audience you likely already have in your marketing plan?
+Your target audience is much broader than your audience persona will be.
+When working on a target audience or target market, you're thinking in terms of a (typically) large group of people that share a set of demographics and behaviors.

-When thinking of your audience persona, hone in on a singular view of a person, their demographics, behaviors, goals, challenges, interests, and more.
+When thinking of your audience persona, hone in on a specific person representing your ideal audience member; their demographics, behaviors, goals, challenges, interests, and more.
 An audience persona should be singular.
 We're thinking of one distinct person, what they think, and how they feel.

 1) Develop Better Content

 Your audience persona is your "north star" for developing content and will help you stay focused.
 You can reference your persona regularly when brainstorming new topics.
 Ask yourself, "would this person resonate with this content?"
 You'll know how to move forward or adjust your ideas to fit your audience better.

 When you know your audience, you can determine how best to monetize your online presence.
-If you're considering working with brand partners on sponsored content or other promotions, you can identify which brands are a good fit and what types of content you can develop with that brand that will resonate with your audience.
+Suppose you're considering working with brand partners on sponsored content or other promotions.
+In that case, you can identify which brands are a good fit and what types of content you can develop with that brand that will resonate with your audience.

 Alternatively, if affiliate links, e-commerce, or selling your digital products are your strategy, these all need to map back to your audience persona.
 You'll have a better gauge of what will be most effective with your audience.

 How to Create a Persona